sumitpradhan/FrontEnd-MachineCoding/README.md

-These Are some mini tasks which I have practiced
+These Are some features that I have practiced